elba-security/elba-security/docs/architecture.md

 ## `/connectors`

-The `connectors` contains various files, each exporting functions that interact with the integrated SaaS.
-Each connector should address a single aspect, such as authentication or user management.
+The `connectors` contain various files, each exporting functions that interact with the integrated SaaS.
+Each connector should address a single concern, such as authentication or user management.

 ## `/database`